sheishistoric/sheishistoric.github.io/_posts/2017-10-16-what-i-learned-during-my-summer-practicum-on-escape-reevaluation-and-being-a-public-human.md

   - sheishistoric
   - sheishistoric
 image: /wp-content/uploads/2017/10/unnamed-2.jpg
-categories:
+tags:
   - DC Practicum 2017
   - Graduate
   - Highlights
 ---
 To finish off my summer practicum, I had to put together a presentation of five things I learned.
 As I was doing this, I realized that the most important things I learned were the things that I already knew.
 And more importantly, I realized that **I am a public human.**

 Let me back up: Grad school is hard.
 By the end of last semester, I looked at my summer practicum in DC as a way to escape my life and responsibilities back in Providence.
 Literally – I submitted my final assignment on a Thursday night, and I was on the plane to DC the next morning.